THE NOBLE CAUSE

 Sound is a pressure wave which requires matter of some sort to propagate it.
 It moves along at a rather sedate velocity of 340 m/s (1120 ft/s) in atmospheric-pressure air.
 Light, on the other hand, is an electromagnetic wave and needs no matter for transmission.
 It moves in a vacuum at 300,000,000 m/s (186,000 mi/s).

-We would also like to point out that observing an exploding spacecraft in outerspace would be quite dangerous compared to observing one on Earth.
+Observing an exploding spacecraft in outerspace would be quite dangerous compared to observing one on Earth.
 The shrapnel and debris from exploding spacecraft would attain very high initial velocities just like they do on Earth.
 However, with no gravity to pull them to the ground and no air drag to slow them down, the debris would travel outward in straight lines virtually forever until they hit something.

 Distance from the explosion would reduce the number of projectiles striking a spaceship.
 However, impacting pieces would have the same kinetic energy they had right next to the blast.
 A spacecraft would have to use the time afforded by distance from the explosion to raise its shields or risk annihilation.
 Being in a desperate battle surrounded by exploding ships and having no shields would be certain death.